-NPSIA's M.A. program is organized around six fields.
-Each field has a designated economics course (or courses) and a set of designated field courses.
-Each student is admitted into a field and receives priority in the required economics course and in any three of the nonshared designated field courses.
-Students who complete the required economics course or courses and three designated field courses may receive a field concentration designation on their academic transcript and diploma.
-Students who choose not to complete the requirements of any given field may still graduate with a general M.A. in International Affairs without a field concentration designation.
-Courses marked with an asterisk () are shared courses with limited enrolment; students in the field may claim such courses towards their field concentration but do not have priority for the limited space in those courses.
+NPSIA's M.A. program is organized around eight fields.
+Each field has at least one designated economics course and a set of designated field courses.
+Each student is admitted into a field and receives priority in the required economics course and in any three of the non-shared designated field courses.
+Students who complete the required economics course and three designated field courses may receive a field concentration designation on their academic transcript and diploma.
+Students who choose not to complete the requirements of any given field may still graduate with a general M.A. in International Affairs without a field designation.
+Courses marked with an asterisk (\) are shared courses with limited enrolment; students in the field may claim such courses towards their field concentration but do not have priority for the limited space in those courses.